 Background of the team’s stadium and training complex

 Plan Approved By City of Fort Lauderdale With a 5-0 Vote of City Commissioners.

 UPDATE: On March 19, 2019, this plan was approved by the City of Fort Lauderdale.
 Read More Here: City-commissioners-unanimously-approve-moving-forward-with-inter-miami-cf-facility-at-lockhart-stadium/

 Demolition Day Focuses On The Future For Soccer in South Florida.

 Details of the Plan

-“It is a privilege to be able to present a sustainable proposal that honours that history and revitalises the area.
+Then sporting director Paul McDonough was asked about the choice of the team’s training center and stadium.
+He said, “It’s a privilege to be able to present a sustainable proposal that honours that history and revitalises the area.
 Our training facility will serve all of South Florida’s soccer community and provide amateur and professional athletes the opportunity to achieve their goals both on and off the field.”

 He added: “The most important pillar of our legacy is our youth academy, where future players will have the opportunity to train alongside the professionals and aspire to one day represent our community in front of their hometown crowd.
 This proposal will establish our daily soccer operations in a centralised location that caters to youth players from all of South Florida, including Miami-Dade, Broward and Palm Beach counties.”

 He added that the project will include a multi-purpose sports stadium that would host professional national and international matches, tournaments and exhibition games.
 The franchise’s vision ties in with the City of Fort Lauderdale’s desire to reactivate the former Lockhart Stadium site with a multi-use sports facility that provides a public benefit.

 “With the Lockhart Stadium proposal, alongside Miami Freedom Park, we are poised to re-establish South Florida as the preeminent global soccer destination,” added McDonough.